all-ride/ride-web/manual/Core/Controllers.md

 ## Action Arguments

-The arguments of a action can be inserted in 3 ways:
+The arguments of an action can be inserted in 3 ways:

 * A request argument of the route
 * A predefined argument of the route